QDB: quality in database

 Implementation and process optimization

-We appreciate submissions on all these topics for different domains (e.g., healthcare, mobility, production) and for various types of data (e.g., graphs, time series).
+We appreciate submissions on all these topics across domains (e.g., healthcare, mobility, production) and data models (e.g., graphs, time series).

 ↑ top